Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders: Methodology

 \paragraph{Evaluating \textit{causality}}

-This property measures the influence of the extracted concepts on the prediction of the model.
-Let ${\hat{\textbf{h}}} \backslash \{j\}$ be the hidden state obtained by ablating the $j$-th concept, for instance by setting $z^j=0$ for a SAE.
-Common metrics of the influence of the $j$-th feature include the shift in model accuracy, the label‑flip rate or the total variation distance (TVD) between the original and modified probability distributions, measured after replacing $\hat{\textbf{h}}^\ell$ by $\hat{\textbf{h}}^\ell \backslash \{j\}$:
+This property measures the influence of the extracted concepts on the model’s prediction.
+Let ${\hat{\textbf{h}}} \backslash \{j\}$ denote the reconstructed hidden state obtained by ablating the $j$-th concept, by setting for instance its activation to a constant value such as $0$ across the dataset.
+Common metrics for evaluating the influence of concept $j$ include the shift in model accuracy, the label‑flip rate and the total variation distance (TVD) between the original and modified probability distributions measured after replacing $\hat{\textbf{h}}^\ell$ with $\hat{\textbf{h}}^\ell \backslash \{j\}$:

 \scalebox{0.8}{

 }